stuffihavemade/demeter/README.markdown

 is valid.
 Defining more than one default at a time e.g.

 	class User
-          demeter :address => :default, :animal => :default end
+          extend Demeter
+          demeter do |d|
+            d.has :address |a|
+              a.is_default
+            end
+            d.has :animal |a|
+              a.is_default
+            end
+          end
+	end

 will cause an error to be raised.
-If the default child object is nil, no messages will be redirected to it.
-This can cause problems with Rails, and the existence of the id method on nil.
+An error will also be raised if a message is attempted to be passed to a default object that is nil.

 Delegate allows redirecting an incoming message to another message.
 For example,

 	class User
-          demeter :address => {:delegate => {:zip => :zip_code}}
+          extend Demeter
+          demeter do |d|
+            d.has :address do |a|
+              a.delegates(:zip).to :zip_code
+            end
+          end
         end

 will make the demeter method